Extra-Creativity/OpenGLFramework/README.md

 > In fact Lua knowledge is nearly unnecessary for basic build tasks.
 >
 > We believe that XMake is easier to code than CMake, but it's a pity that documents of XMake are still developing and not as satisfying as we expect.
+We are still struggling to study nows.
 >
 > XMake can also generate IDE project files, see [here](https://xmake.io/#/plugin/builtin_plugins?id=generate-ide-project-files).